Semicircular canals: Structure

-Horizontal semicircular canal
+Lateral semicircular canal

-The lateral or horizontal canal (external semicircular canal) is the shortest of the three canals.
-Movement of fluid within this canal corresponds to rotation of the head around a vertical axis (i.e. the neck), or in other words, rotation in the transverse plane.
-This occurs, for example, when one turns the head from side to side.
+The lateral semicircular canal (also known as horizontal or external semicircular canal) is the shortest of the three canals.
+Movement of fluid within its duct corresponds to rotation of the head around a vertical axis (i.e. the neck), or in other words, rotation in the transverse plane.
+This occurs, for example, when one turns the head from side to side (yaw axis).

 It measures from 12 to 15 mm, and its arch is directed horizontally backward and laterally; thus each semicircular canal stands at right angles to the other two.
-Its ampullated end corresponds to the upper and lateral angle of the vestibule, just above the oval window, where it opens close to the ampullated end of the superior canal; its opposite end opens at the upper and back part of the vestibule.
+Its ampullated end corresponds to the upper and lateral angle of the vestibule, just above the oval window, where it opens close to the ampullated end of the anterior semicircular canal; its opposite end opens at the upper and back part of the vestibule.
 The lateral canal of one ear is very nearly in the same plane as that of the other.

-Superior semicircular canal
+Anterior semicircular canal

-The superior or anterior semicircular canal is a part of the vestibular system and detects rotations of the head in around the lateral axis, that is, rotation in the sagittal plane.
-This occurs, for example, when nodding one's head.
+The anterior semicircular canal (also known as superior semicircular canal) contains the part of the vestibular system that detects rotations of the head in around the lateral axis, that is, rotation in the sagittal plane.
+This occurs, for example, when nodding one's head (pitch axis).

 It is 15 to 20 mm in length, is vertical in direction, and is placed transversely to the long axis of the petrous part of the temporal bone, on the anterior surface of which its arch forms a round projection.
 It describes about two-thirds of a circle.
-Its lateral extremity is ampullated, and opens into the upper part of the vestibule; the opposite end joins with the upper part of the posterior canal to form the crus commune, which opens into the upper and medial part of the vestibule.
+Its lateral extremity is ampullated, and opens into the upper part of the vestibule; the opposite end joins with the upper part of the posterior semicircular canal to form the crus osseum commune, which opens into the upper and medial part of the vestibule.

 Posterior semicircular canal

-The posterior semicircular canal is a part of the vestibular system that detects rotation of the head around the antero-posterior (sagittal) axis, or in other words, rotation in the coronal plane.
-This occurs, for example, when one moves the head to touch the shoulders, or when doing a cartwheel.
+The posterior semicircular canal contains the part of the vestibular system that detects rotation of the head around the antero-posterior (sagittal) axis, or in other words, rotation in the coronal plane.
+This occurs, for example, when one moves the head to touch the shoulders, or when doing a cartwheel (roll axis).

-It is directed superiorly, as per its nomenclature, and posteriorly, nearly parallel to the posterior surface of the petrous bone.
+It is directed superiorly and posteriorly, as per its nomenclature, nearly parallel to the posterior surface of the petrous part of the temporal bone.
 The vestibular aqueduct is immediately medial to it.
-The posterior canal is part of the bony labyrinth and is used by the vestibular system to detect rotations of the head in the coronal plane.
-It is the longest of the three canals, measuring from 18 to 22 mm.
-Its lower or ampullated end opens into the lower and back part of the vestibule, its upper into the crus commune.
+The posterior semicircular canal is part of the bony labyrinth and its duct is used by the vestibular system to detect rotations of the head in the coronal plane.
+It is the longest of the three semicircular canals, measuring from 18 to 22 mm.
+Its lower or ampullated end opens into the lower and back part of the vestibule, its upper into the crus osseum commune.